zyedidia/lfi/README.md

 located in `lfi-leg/` (see `lfi-arm64.leg` for the ARM64 rewriter).

-LFI-compatible programs are performant: on the SPEC 2017 benchmark suite, we observe a runtime overhead of 7% and a code size overhead of 14%.
-This compares well with LLVM-based ahead-of-time WebAssembly compilers, which incur upwards of 20% runtime overhead (measured on an M1 Mac and a GCP T2A instance).
+LFI-compatible programs are performant: on the SPEC 2017 benchmark suite, we measured a runtime overhead of 7% and a code size overhead of 14% for full isolation.
+This compares well with LLVM-based ahead-of-time WebAssembly compilers, which incur upwards of 20% runtime overhead.
+Additionally, LFI can be used purely for fault isolation, where sandboxes may read, but not write, each other's memory.
+In this case, we measured a runtime overhead of around 1%.

 LFI is also secure: the compiler toolchain used to produce LFI-compatible programs is not a part of the trusted code base, and LFI is significantly more Spectre-resistant compared to WebAssembly.

 LFI supports all source-level language features and targets the ARMv8.0-A ISA (including SIMD) plus the ARMv8.1 LSE extension.